Morning Mind Routines For Better Focus

 Small Environmental Changes That Improve Morning Focus

 Keep your journal, pen, water bottle, and timer in one visible place.
-This reduces decisions and reminds you that your morning has a purpose.
+This reduces decisions and reinforces that your morning has a clear purpose.

 A soft timer can reduce the feeling that your routine is taking too long.
 Knowing when a step begins and ends makes it easier to stay with it.

-A no-phone basket or another room can help prevent mindless checking.
+A no-phone basket, a dresser, or another room can help prevent mindless checking.
 Physical boundaries often work better than good intentions alone.

 How to Adapt Morning Routines on Travel Days or Parenting Days